 In June 1997, the Company refinanced its domestic credit facility with the \$125.0 million Credit Facility.
 Borrowings under this facility may be used for domestic acquisitions, working capital, capital expenditures and general corporate purposes.
-At December 31, 1997, borrowings under this facility totaled \$83.0 million and standby letters of credit issued pursuant to this facility totaled approximately \$3.5 million.
+At March 31, 1998, borrowings under this facility totaled \$58.5 million and standby letters of credit issued pursuant to this facility totaled approximately \$3.5 million.
 The Company used a portion of the proceeds from the Offering to repay all outstanding borrowings under the Credit Facility other than outstanding letters of credit.
-After giving effect to the Offering and the application of the net proceeds therefrom, the Company had approximately \$121.5 million of borrowing available under the Credit Facility.
+At March 31, 1998 the Company had approximately \$63.0 million of borrowing available under the Credit Facility.
 The Credit Facility contains certain covenants which, among other things, restrict the payment of dividends, limit the Company's ability to incur additional debt, create liens, dispose of assets, merge or consolidate with another entity or make other investments or acquisitions, and provide that the Company must maintain minimum amounts of stockholders' equity and financial ratio coverages requiring, among other things, minimum ratios at the end of each fiscal quarter of debt to earnings, earnings to interest expense and accounts receivable to trade payables.
 See "Description of Certain Indebtedness" and Note 5 of Notes to Consolidated Financial Statements.